Don't Care High: Plot

 Paul Abrams has just moved to New York City with his parents.
 He starts at tenth grade in a new high school, Don Carey High School, which has earned the nickname "Don't Care High" for prevalent student apathy.

-When Paul finds out that no one at Don Carey cares much about much of anything, he tries to motivate them by nominating Mike Otis, a reclusive man of mystery, for student council president.
+When Paul finds out that no one at Don Carey cares much about anything, he tries to motivate them by nominating Mike Otis, a reclusive man of mystery, for student council president.
 Mike runs unopposed and is soon elected (first since 1956), but the students soon forget about him.
 Paul's friend Sheldon takes a role in boosting Mike's reputation, attributing a round of much-needed facility repairs to him.
 As the students begin to care, the teachers sense that something is going on.

 Paul and Sheldon publish a newsletter, The Otis Report, which praises Mike and criticizes the school staff, and distribute it in the halls while wearing masks and speeding past on roller skates.
 Mike is stripped of his position, but the pair respond with a campaign to reinstate him that sparks genuine interest among the student body.

 Finding that the home address for Mike in the school files is fake, Paul and Sheldon find his actual residence and learn by eavesdropping that he is about to fail one of his courses.
 Since a large portion of the student body now idolizes Mike, they collaborate to produce a project for him.
 It is of such high quality that it is entered in a science fair, but the judges disqualify Mike after learning that the work is not his; the students react so badly that Don Carey is banned from the event.
 An announcement that Mike likes basketball leads to massive turnout at an away game, which Don Carey wins by one point, resulting in a joyous riot and much destruction.

 The staff gives in and reinstates Mike as student body president, but he shocks everyone with the news that he will be leaving.
 Nevertheless, the students organize a huge going-away party in his honor.